- Parents Home

 After numbing the inside of your upper arm, the doctor will use a small needle to insert the tube under the surface.
 The whole process only takes a few minutes.
 After the tube is in, don't do any heavy lifting for a few days.
 You'll have a bandage on for a few days after the procedure.

 A health care professional must remove the tube after 3 years.
-It cannot be left in a girl's arm, even after it is no longer working.
+It cannot be left in the arm, even after it is no longer working.
 The health care professional numbs the area, makes a small cut in the arm, and pulls out the tube.
 The tube can be removed any time after insertion — there's no need to wait the full 3 years.

 How Much Does Implantable Contraception Cost?